What should I expect?

 Do you shoot color?

 I do.
-While I see better processing and my strength is in black and white presentation, I do provide you with three versions of each pose: Black and White, Color, and a Unique Film Simulation.
+While I see better processing and my strength is in black and white presentation, I do provide color upon request.
+If you want color, you MUST specifically ask before or during the shoot, as the camera I typically use only shoots in Black and White.

 Can I bring a friend to make me feel comfortable?